top of page

 An abundance of people (and things) circulates constantly on motorbikes in Hanoi.
 At one point I witnessed a three-person sofa whizz by.
 Don’t worry, there weren’t three passengers onboard as well.
 Not on that bike anyway!

 The motorbikes are constantly molested by the horns on four wheels.
-Cars honk incessantly, hungry for road space and desperate to assert their presence.
+Cars honk incessantly, hungry for road space, desperate to assert their presence.
 But all to no apparent effect.
 Indeed, it’s vital the bike riders express not the slightest flicker of a reaction, show no contrition, and take no avoiding action whatsoever.

 For equilibrium to reign, it’s essential everyone blithely carries on, in a densely tangled noodle soup of traffic.

 That includes the occasional Old Town rickshaw, trundling along at below walking pace.
-Often with a charming (and rather hopeless) bell to hook in tourists.
+Often with a charming (and rather hopeless) bell to hook in customers.
 A few have upgraded to a loudspeaker system, through which a looped tape continuously and tonelessly repeats ‘ca phe’ (coffee), ‘bun cha’ (a local pork soupy dish) or similar sustenance.

 All the above makes crossing the road a much discussed topic amongst Hanoi newbies.
 Anyone who’s been in the city more than a day realises the knack involves the exact opposite of all sensible and ingrained behaviours.